-Thus far, we have not considered replica or network failures, and have assumed that transaction coordinators do not fail.
+Thus far, we have not considered replica failures, and have assumed that transaction coordinators do not fail.
 Of course, Meerkat must remain resilient to such failures.

-Meerkat handles replica failure transparently, but for a recovering replica to rejoin the system, Meerkat must run an epoch change protocol (Section 5.3.1), where the replicas pause execution of new transactions to agree on a consistent state of pending operations.
-The epoch change protocol also helps with checkpointing, allowing the replicas to bring themselves up-to-date and safely trim the trecord.
+Meerkat handles replica failure transparently, but for a recovering replica to rejoin the system, Meerkat must run a epoch change protocol (Section 5.3.1), where the replicas pause execution of new transactions to agree on a consistent state of pending operations.
 Failure of a transaction coordinator is handled by a coordinator recovery protocol (Section 5.3.2) that allows a backup coordinator to step in, without affecting any other transaction.
-The complete specification of these protocols is given in the extended version of the paper [42]; due to space constraints, we provide a brief overview here.